 - A cyst (fluid-filled sac) forms, destroying surrounding structures such as bone or tooth roots.

 Patients should ask the dentist about the health and positioning of their wisdom teeth.
-The dentist may make a recommendation for removal or send the patient to an oral surgeon for further evaluation.
+The dentist may make a recommendation for wisdom teeth removal or send the patient to an oral surgeon for further evaluation.